nebloc/Gitdo/README.md

 #### Using experimental vgo tool for dependencies.
 install: `go get -u golang.org/x/vgo`
 [See research by Russ Cox here](https://research.swtch.com/vgo)

-## Mission
-Suboptimal code is not correctly tracked and corrected in modern software methodologies, often leading to quality or performance issues later in the application lifecycle.

-When pushed for time or pressured from other priorities, developers may annotate unfinished code, with certain terms, in order to show that the following code is not complete.
-However, these annotations are often not visible enough and go long periods without being fixed.

-This project will aim to aid development in this problem domain by providing an open source, extendable tool, that uses common practices and technologies to track unclean code.
-This will include analyzing code for comments with keywords, at different times in the version control cycle, to garner as much information as possible, and provide a bridge between the offending code and a task management system, mainly focusing on Kanban board services, such as Trello.
-This process will be automated using Git hooks to start analysis and extraction of annotations.
-The extendable and open source nature will allow further development of other services, such as personal Todo apps, and corporate ticket systems, i.e. Jira.

-The hope is that a dedicated tool will push teams to formalise their use of TODO annotations and allow them to be tracked more efficiently.

 # Known Issues
 1. If a commit message is empty, gitdo will run, even though git will fail.